FYSETC/FYSETC-Voron-0/README.md

 ### 6.1 OctoPi

 We provide a SD card with OctoPi OS installed.
-You can login in with the following account and password.
+You can login in Octoprint with the following account and password.

 ```
 Account: FYSETC